scidam/django_matplotlib/docs/source/index.rst

     admin.site.register(MyModel)

-If everything is configured in a right way, you should get something like this in your admin:
+If everything is configured well, you'll get something like this (in the admin):

 .. figure::  ./images/sample_fig.png